jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 For key-based authentication, the user authentication is managed using internal cluster keys shared via the file system.
 This uses the same infrastructure already in place on the HPC system that allows users to transparently access compute nodes running their jobs without prompting for additional authentication.

-With the creation of SSH and HTTP application routers, we are able to direct user traffic flows according to our site operational goals.
-This allows to create a coherent user expereince for HPC access that is consistent across both HTTP and SSH endpoints.
-Implementing these routers as software defined infrastructure allows for continuous development of platform features and retains control over the user experience as new capabilities are deployed.
-We descibe our motivating use-case in the Experiment section.
+We descibe our motivating use-case for these application routers in the Experiment section.

 <!--- so we can actually say we have the openstack as a front end to our hpc
 the advantage here is that we can use this same front end regardless of where a physical cluster may actually be located